 Retargeting campaigns and programmatic advertising can run across social media platforms, multiple websites, YouTube and apps ensuring you can reach your target audience wherever they go online.

 Website retargeting allows marketers to tailor messaging and ad copies to user’s previous online behaviour using display advertising.
-The best way to start retargeting on websites is to use a digital advertising platform.
+The best way to start, is to use a digital advertising platform.

 Using a digital advertising platform allows marketers to create ads at scale in multiple sizes at the same time, synchronise your stock inventory so you don’t pay to advertise products that are out of stock, geographically target your audience and get advanced reporting so you can make data driven decisions for the best performance gains.

-Retargeting on mobile devices is a fundamental aspect of retargeting campaigns.
+Retargeting on mobile devices is a fundamental aspect of retargeting campaigns and allows you to retarget desktop visitors on mobile devices.
 They are an integral part of the online shopping experience with people using them for every part of the journey, from researching products, to making a purchase and leaving reviews and feedback about products.
-Retargeting on mobile devices allows you to retarget desktop visitors on mobile devices.

-Remarketing and retargeting are often used in conjunction with each other, however, they’re not the same thing.
+Often used in conjunction with each other, however, they’re not the same thing: